Table of Contents

 Starting a new job is exciting!
 Don’t skip over the celebration and jump right into the nitty-gritty details of what your new hire should expect in terms of onboarding.
 Make sure your letter begins with an expression of congratulations and welcome.
 Let them know that you’re just as excited that they’ve accepted the offer as they are.

 Start your welcome letter with a personalized and informal greeting.
 Use the employee’s name, and include a short message that lets them know how happy you are to have them joining the team.

 For an added punch, talk about the reason that they were chosen for the job, the initiatives they will be involved in, the reason that you (or their manager) chose them for their particular skills and talents.

-- Documents to have filled out or to expect to be filling out:
+- Documents they need to have filled out or expect to be fill out:

 - What they need to prove eligibility to work

 - Where to park

 - Where to come in/how they will be greeted

 Provide the names and contact information of HR, their manager, IT, appropriate administrative assistants, other relevant team members or onboarding buddy and invite them to contact any of them with questions.
 They should arrive on their first day knowing there will be familiar faces that will greet them.